Artificial Intelligence in Ecommerce: Practical AI Use Cases that Increase Sales and Efficiency

 • Streamlined logistics to speed up delivery and improve tracking

-• Efficient resource allocation to lower operating costs during peaks and slow periods
+• Efficient resource allocation to lower operating costs during peaks

-AI-Powered Product Recommendations and Search
+AI-Powered Recommendations and Search in Ecommerce

 • Better product discovery through stronger search features